Code-Institute-Submissions/Who-am-I/README.md

 ### Media

-* The background image is from google images.
 * Fonts used were obtained from Google Fonts.
+* Icon used was obtained from Font Awesome